Control of Metastable States by Heat Flux in the Hamiltonian Potts Model

-The one-dimensional temperature profile $T^\mc(x)=\langle[\hat T]_x\rangle_E$ is homogeneous in $x$ {even for the phase coexistence observed in} $E_1<E<E_2$.
-This homogeneous temperature is equal to $\Tc$ obtained in isothermal systems \cite{SM}.
+The one-dimensional temperature profile $T^\mc(x)=\langle[\hat T]_x\rangle_E$ is homogeneous in $x$ even for the phase coexistence observed in $E_1<E<E_2$.
+This homogeneous temperature is equal to $\Tc$ obtained in isothermal systems as shown in Fig. \ref{fig:current} \cite{SM}.
 All these results show that the phase coexistence observed as an equilibrium state for the case $E \in [E_1,E_2]$ is an important feature of the isolated system and that the behavior is equivalent to the discontinuous change observed in the isothermal system, as displayed in the phase diagram in Fig. \ref{fig:simplex} (b).

-{\em Non-equilibrium phase coexistence.---} We now consider phase coexistence in heat conduction.
+{\em Nonequilibrium phase coexistence.--} We now consider phase coexistence in heat conduction.
 Recall that the position of the interface is uniquely determined in isolated systems for given $E\in [E_1,E_2]$, whereas it is neutral and not under control in isothermal systems at $T=\Tc$.
-Even for heat conduction, whether the energy conserves or not influences the fluctuation properties in the steady state.
-Thus, energy-conserving heat-conduction could be preferable to standard heat conduction for a detailed study of the steady states.
+Thus, energy-conserving heat conduction could be preferable to standard heat conduction for a detailed study of thermodynamic properties.
 From the thermodynamic equivalence for heat conducting states as well as equilibrium states \cite{Global-PRR,SM}, we expect that the obtained results for the energy-conserving heat-conduction systems will explain the phase coexistence observed in standard heat-conducting systems.

 We construct a heat-conducting system where the energy flows in at $x=L_x$ and flows out at $x=0$, while keeping the energy ${\cal H}$ constant.
 That is, we impose a constant heat flux $(JL_y,0)$ at $x=0$ and $(JL_y,0)$ at $x=L_x$.
 Recalling (\ref{ene-evol}), we set